 Herring nets were similar to pilchard nets but a bit deeper as their mesh sizes were larger.
 The herring industry was particularly important during the First World War, when larger vessels were called up for service and the smaller Cornish drifters were vital to feed the nation.
 At this time the majority of the fleet became motorised thanks to financial help from the government.

-Herring are now making a comeback and stocks of herring in the Celtic Sea are now thought to be at sustainable levels.
+Herring had made a comeback but stocks of herring in the Celtic Sea are now thought to be at unsustainable levels once again.
 The Trevose Box closure may help herring during spawning, although a recent report by CEFAS was unable to find evidence of herring spawning in Cornish waters yet.
 It does however say that herring will recolonise spawning areas once their stocks start to recover.
-Fishermen working just over the border from Clovelly, Devon have started drift netting for herring sucessfully
+Fishers working just over the border from Clovelly, Devon have started drift netting for herring sucessfully.

 Mackerel fishing in Cornwall

-Mackerel fishing reached its peak in the 1970s when a so called ‘mackerel bonanza’ saw handline
+Mackerel fishing reached its peak in the 1970s when a so called ‘mackerel bonanza’ saw handliners

 also started on a huge scale by visiting Scottish vessels.
 Many of these vessels were landing direct to Russian, Polish, Romanian, Bulgarian and Dutch freezer trawlers, known as factory ships, which could be seen working all along Cornwall’s south coast.
 This boom created employment for many local fishermen, but devastated local mackerel stocks.
 When landings were too large for the demand prices fell and huge quantities of good fish were ‘slipped’ - thrown overboard and left to rot on the seabed.
 In the 1970s ICES fishery scientists estimated that the stock of mackerel in the North East Atlantic was over 30 million.
 By 1995 the stock was estimated at just 2 million.